plinck/WordGuessGame/README.md

 The game ends when you run out of __incorrect__ guesses or you guess the band name correctly.
 Each time you get it correctly, I give you a win and tally the number of wins to show you.
 After a single word guess is completed, you must hit the `spacebar` key again to start a new guess.

 - - -

+##### 3 Javascript files make up this assigment:

+1. game.js - main program that listens for key events uses WordGuessGame to do the work
+2. WordGuessGame.js - the game and view controller that runs many guess and formats HTML dynamically
+3. Word.js - the guts of guess one single word

 In this assignment, I created a Word Guess game that is like hangman.
 The theme is new wave bands I liked from the 80's.
 I created a class "WordGuessGame" that is like the view controller and has all logic for the overall game - wins, all words/images, progress and interacting with html to display.
 The word object has all the guts of guessing a single word.
 The main class WordGuessGame uses word to handle the workload of making guesses for that one word.
 It creates a new word object for each word to guess in the game.